-6. Then turn off the heating on the hotplate stirrer.
+6. Then turn-off the heating on the hotplate stirrer.
 Remove the hot plate and let the reaction mixture cool down for 10 minutes.
-Place it afterwards in the crystallizing dish filled with an ice-water mixture.
+Half fill the crystallizing dish (Glass trough) with ice-water mixture.
+Place the conical flask containing the reaction mixture in the crystallizing dish (Glass trough) containing the ice-water mixture.
 Let it stand for another 10 minutes.